Weezer: Make Believe (2003–2006)

 From December 2003 to the fall of 2004, Weezer recorded a large amount of material intended for a new album to be released in the spring of 2005 with producer Rick Rubin.
 The band's early recording efforts became available to the public through the band's website.
 The demos were a big hit, but none of the songs recorded at this time were included on the finished album.
 That album, titled Make Believe, was released on May 10, 2005.
 The album debuted at No. 2 on the Billboard 200.
-Despite commercial success, Make Believe got a mixed reception from critics, receiving an average score of 52 on review collator Metacritic.
+Despite commercial success, Make Believe got a mixed reception from critics, receiving an average score of 52 on the review collator Metacritic.
 Although some reviews, such as AMG's, compared it favorably to Pinkerton, others, among them Pitchfork, panned the album as predictable and lyrically poor.

 The album's first single, "Beverly Hills", became a hit in the U.S. and worldwide, staying on the charts for several months after its release.
 It became the first Weezer song to hit No. 1 on the Billboard Modern Rock chart and No. 10 on the Billboard Hot 100.
 "Beverly Hills" was nominated for Best Rock Song at the 48th Annual Grammy Awards, the first ever Grammy nomination for the band.
 The video was also nominated for Best Rock Video at the 2005 MTV Video Music Awards.
-The second single released from Make Believe was "We Are All on Drugs".
+The second single released from Make Believe was "We Are All on Drugs" which peaked at No. 10 on the Alternative Airplay chart.
 MTV refused to play the song, so Weezer re-recorded the lyrics by replacing "on drugs" with "in love" and renaming the song "We Are All in Love".
 In early 2006, it was announced that Make Believe was certified platinum, and "Beverly Hills" was the second most popular song download on iTunes for 2005, finishing just behind "Hollaback Girl" by Gwen Stefani.
-Make Believes third single, "Perfect Situation", reached No. 1 U.S. Billboard Modern Rock chart and No. 51 on the Billboard Hot 100.
+Make Believe's third single, "Perfect Situation", reached No. 1 U.S. Billboard Modern Rock chart and No. 51 on the Billboard Hot 100.
 "This Is Such a Pity" was the band's fourth single from the album, but no music video was made for its release.
 The Make Believe tour also found the band using additional instruments onstage, adding piano, synthesizers, pseudophones, and guitarist Bobby Schneck.

 The "Red Album" (2006–2008)

 After the success of Make Believe, the band decided to take a break.
 Cuomo returned to Harvard where he ended up graduating cum laude and as a Phi Beta Kappa in 2006.
 Cuomo also married Kyoko Ito on June 18, 2006, a woman he had known since March 1997.
 The wedding was attended by the current members of the band as well as Matt Sharp and Jason Cropper.
-During this break, Patrick Wilson and Brian Bell appeared in the 2006 film Factory Girl playing John Cale and Lou Reed respectively and contributing a cover of the Velvet Underground song "Heroin" for the film.
-Also during this time, Bell started a new project, The Relationship.
+During this break, Wilson and Bell appeared in the 2006 film Factory Girl playing John Cale and Lou Reed respectively, as well as contributing a cover of the Velvet Underground song "Heroin" for the film.
+Also during this time, Bell started a new project, the Relationship.